pingcap/tidb-operator/docs/references/tidb-backup-configuration.md

 ### `clusterName`

-- The TiDB cluster name that should backup from or restore to, required
+- The name of the TiDB cluster that data is backed up from or restore to, required
 - Default: "demo"

 ### `name`